BGDlab/BGDlab.github.io/research/report_annotating_arcus.md

 * Anxiety (sign or symptom/disorder or disease)
 * Depression (sign or symptom/disorder or disease)
 * Autism or autism spectrum disorder or ASD (disorder or disease)
   * Note: ASD can represent autism spectrum disorder or atrial septal defect.
-The notes automatically marks ASD as atrial septal defect, so when the context sounds appropriate for autism spectrum disorder, change the label.
+The notes automatically mark ASD as atrial septal defect, so when the context sounds appropriate for autism spectrum disorder, change the label.

 Modifiers